 Planting Trees With Hurricanes in Mind

-The 2013 hurricane season has officially begun, with one tropical system already passing through our area.
-Fear that trees will topple onto homes and structures leads many coastal residents to remove trees from their yards, which also removes the many benefits trees bring to our communities.
+After Hurricane Florence, fear that trees will topple onto homes and structures leads many coastal residents to remove trees from their yards, which also removes the many benefits trees bring to our communities.
 These include habitat for birds and wildlife, cleaner air, energy savings due to shading, higher property values, and beauty.
 Having a tree free yard is not necessary to protect your home.
 How well a tree may survive a hurricane depends on several factors, many of which are under your control.
 These include tree species planted, planting design, and tree spacing.

 WIND RESISTENT TREES